immutant/immutant.org/news/2015-05-20-boot-immutant.md

 from lein-immutant, respectively.

 We consider the current release ([0.3.0]) beta quality.
-If you're in the exclusive set would find this plugin useful, give it a try and let us know if you run in to any issues, either through the [usual channels] or by filing an [issue].
+If you're in the set of users that would find this plugin useful, give it a try and let us know if you run in to any issues, either through the [usual channels] or by filing an [issue].

 [Boot]: http://boot-clj.com/